Scott Wolfe

 Biography

-Scott Wolfe is a Professor, Associate Director, and Director of the PhD Program in the School of Criminal Justice at Michigan State University.
-He also is Director of the Michigan Justice Statistics Center.
+Scott Wolfe is a Professor, Associate Director, and Ph.D.
+Program Director at the School of Criminal Justice at Michigan State University.
+Additionally, he is the Director of the Michigan Justice Statistics Center.
 Scott received his PhD in criminology and criminal justice from Arizona State University.
-His research focuses on policing, organizational justice, and criminological theory and has been funded by the National Science Foundation, National Institute of Justice, Bureau of Justice Assistance, and Bureau of Justice Statistics.
-Scott and his team have partnered with the Michigan State Police (MSP) for the past few years to help the agency identify the extent of racial disparity in troopers’ traffic stop behavior.
-They are currently conducting an experimental evaluation of an intervention developed by MSP to address traffic stop racial disparity.
-In other current projects, Scott is examining the physiological, psychological, and emotional factors that impact police officers’ decision-making process.
-His research also examines “what works” in police officer training, the role of organizational justice in producing favorable behaviors and attitudes among police officers, the impact of public criticism on police, the impact of de-policing on crime rates, and the legal socialization process.
+His research focuses on policing, organizational justice, and criminological theory and has been funded by organizations such as the National Science Foundation, National Institute of Justice, Bureau of Justice Statistics, and Bureau of Justice Assistance.
+Scott’s recent research focuses on evaluating police officer training programs, police officer employee relations, and the predictors of officer-related outcomes such as the use of procedural justice and force.
+His research also examines issues such as the predictors of police officer seatbelt use, officers’ experience with negative publicity and the Ferguson Effect, and the legal socialization process.

 Current Research